dsdickinson/engineering/grafana/dashboards/home_network/node_exporter/README.md

-# Home Network - Grafana Node Exporters
+# Grafana - Dashboards - Home Network - Node Exporters

 I have written an article on Medium that explains the entire setup process for this.
 A few details from that article are included below.<br/>
 https://medium.com/beyond-agile-leadership/grafana-monitor-your-home-network-3bfeae3f5885